xryanglab/xtail/README.md

 ###CONTENTS

-All relevant scripts for Xtail are located in the subdirectory "source".
-The R install packages are located in the subdirectory "packages".
+The R install packages are located in the "releases" tag.

 ###DOCUMENTATION